Choosing A Hunting Company

 - Other statements of price alterations due to Government fee changes should be acceptable because there is not much a hunting company can do about it.
 If you don't think it is acceptable, it would be best to go to a country where the hunting is private and there is no Government involvement in pricing.

 - On receipt of the details and price of the hunt you are interested in, check carefully what is included and excluded so you know exactly what you are paying.
-There should be no 'hidden' costs and any variable cost(s) should be clearly indicated.
-For example, if you are booking 18 months ahead and an air charter is involved, the price of this might change due to a rise in aviation fuel costs.
+Most hunting companies say 'there are no hidden costs' but you only have their word for it.
+Question them closely on all the potential costs and any variable costs which should be clearly indicated.
+For example, if you are booking 18 months ahead and an air charter is involved, the price of this might change due to changes in aviation fuel costs.
+If this is a concern, try to get a 'worse case' price estimate.

-- Bear in mind, when you ask about any extra costs, be specific.
-If necessary go through the list of possibles on the hunt pricing page and get definite answers.
-Make sure what you discover as a cost is included in the hunt contract.
+- Bear in mind, when you ask about any extra costs, be specific and get definite answers.
+Make sure what you discover as a cost is included in your hunt contract.

 - Ask about and be satisfied with the company's terms of business with regards to deposits and final payments, their